 Except for the half-dozen cats scattered about the king-sized bed, I was alone beneath the twisted sheets, deep in an uneasy dream.
-Someone off the dream stage struck a gong and struck it again, the reverberations lifting me to consciousness in a room faintly glowing with predawn light.
+A gong struck and struck again, the reverberations echoing through the air like a cold wind that lifted me upward toward a starless sky and settled me down in a room aglow in predawn light.
 The beeper chirped on the bedside table.
-I reach over and turned it off without looking to see who it was.
+I reached over and turned it off without looking to see who it was.
 The page could only be from one person.
 I fumbled about for my cell phone, flipped it open and pushed the only speed-dial number set on it.

 “A little early for a Sunday wake-up call, don’t you think?”
 I said when the connection was made.

 “News never sleeps, Teller,” said Felice, her usual melodious voice muted and somber.
 My heart began to race.

 “For you especially, I’m afraid.
 Your friend Harrison de Whitt was found dead in the East River Monorail parking lot.”